benjaminGitHub/pupsets_ashita/README.md

 Create a directory in youre Ashita/Addons path and call it "pupsets"
 Place pupsets.lua and puppeteer.lua in the directory.
 Optional: You can also copy the sets directory into youre pupsets folder if you want to use my example sets.

+# Thanks
+Many thanks to at0mos for all the work he puts into the game.
+This addon is based on blusets that at0mos created.
+Thanks to dynisor for his assistance and help with reversing the pup data in memory.